oliviaenjoyslife2025/weather-data-analysis/README.md

 - File Upload
 1. The user uploads a file via the front-end.
 2. Cache Check (Redis):
-   - Cache Hit: If the hash exists in Redis, the result is immediately retrieved from DynamoDB and returned.
+   - Cache Hit: If the file hash exists in Redis cache, the analysis results are immediately returned from Redis (no need to query DynamoDB).
-   - Cache Miss: The file is uploaded to S3.
+   - Cache Miss: The file is uploaded to S3, and a Celery task is initiated.
 3. Analysis and Status：
-   - The server immediately returns a 202 Accepted response with the Job ID (which is the file's hash) and status PENDING.
+   - On cache miss, the server immediately returns a 202 Accepted response with the Job ID (file hash), Celery ID, and status PENDING.
-   - A Celery task is dispatched: analysis_task.delay(s3_path, file_hash).
+   - A Celery task is dispatched: `run_weather_analysis.delay(job_id, s3_key)`.
-   - The Celery Worker downloads the file, performs the ML analysis, stores the results in DynamoDB (key = hash), and updates Redis (key = hash, value = hash).
+   - The Celery Worker downloads the file from S3, performs the ML analysis, stores the results in DynamoDB JobResults table (key = job_id), updates the status in DynamoDB JobMetadata table, and caches the results in Redis (key = `analysis_result_{job_id}` with 24-hour expiration).
-4. Retrieving Results (Front-End)
+4. Retrieving Results:
-   - The front-end polls the status endpoint using the Job ID until the analysis is complete.
+   - The status endpoint uses blocking mode: it waits for the Celery task to complete before returning results.
-   - When the status is COMPLETED, the endpoint fetches the final analysis results from DynamoDB and sends them to the client for display.
+   - When the status is SUCCESS, the endpoint fetches the final analysis results from DynamoDB JobResults table and returns them to the client.

 ### Installation and Setup
 1. Clone this project